Ekwueme-Optimal/printf/README.md

 The _Prinf() Project 📁
-Alx -printf paired prroject
+Alx -printf paired project
-OSSCO MAIKA BONIFACE AND CHINENYE EKWUEME
+OSSCO MAIKA BONIFACE AND CHARIT EKWUEME
 The _Prinf() Project 📁

 A. TABLE OF CONTENT